The famous “Thai Smile” is a mysterious phenomenon.

 Motorcycle accidents are very, very frequent, with disastrous consequences, but still the Thai go without helmet, with three or four people on a motorbike, including the little newborn baby, and speeding like the devil is hunting them.

 In Thailand everything needs to be “harmonious,” which means there’s no real place for individuality.
 It’s not appreciated, because it “breaks” the one-big-happy-family group-spirit.
-For Westerners, this is most of the times an untakeable barrier for real integration in Thai society.
+For Westerners, this is most of the times an unsurpassable barrier for real integration in Thai society.

-It’s an extremely devout, Buddhist country, but at the same time they eat meat as no other country eats meat (maybe except for the Germans), firmly stepping on the Buddha’s precepts without a blink of the eyes.
+It’s an extremely devout, Buddhist country, but at the same time they eat meat as no other country eats meat (maybe except for the Germans), firmly stepping on the Buddha’s precepts without a blink of the eye.

 The restaurants, the offices, and homes often look clean, on first sight, but don’t look up to the ceiling, and don’t visit the toilets.
 It’s often all about the surface, a show for the eyes, and it’s not that Thai don’t see it—no, they just don’t care.